Venus Van Gogh

 Refusal of payment, fraudulent payment, reversal of payment transactions.

-Trying to perform acts that have not been discussed and consented to.
+Trying to perform acts that have not been consented to.

 Stealthing - deceptive removal or breaking of the condom.